waneck/codegen.ml/articles/blog/hello-world.md

 Of course one of the big reasons for me not to worry too much about the server's lack of power is due to [cloudflare](https://www.cloudflare.com).
 The fact that the content is 100% pre-generated, and it's running on a RAID-10 of SSDs also helps in that sense!

+*Edit: In the end I ended up going with the standard 512MB server, as I'm in the middle of changing VPS providers.
+It's a shame we won't be able to test how well it performs in a 128MB one though!*